Deep learning model inference workflow

 For model inference for deep learning applications, Databricks recommends the following workflow.
-For details about how to do model inference with Tensorflow and PyTorch, see the model inference examples.
+For example notebooks that use TensorFlow and PyTorch, see Deep learning model inference examples.

 Load the data into Spark DataFrames.
 Depending on the data type, Databricks recommends the following ways to load data:

 Image files (JPG,PNG): Load the image paths into a Spark DataFrame.
 Image loading and preprocessing input data occurs in a pandas UDF.